- 04 Jun 2023

 For more information, see Schedule Beacons.

-- Only an Account Manager can reactivate an existing Beacon.
+Only an Account Manager can reactivate an existing Beacon.
 Also, be mindful of your date range settings when refreshing a Beacon.
-A past date in your visibility rules might not refresh the Beacon successfully.
+A past date in your Visibility Rules may not refresh the Beacon successfully.

 For more information, see Refresh a Beacon Segment.